DanielWinning/dependency-injection/README.md

 - `services`: This section defines the services and their configurations.
 - `alias`: Your chosen alias for the service - `myService`.
-- `class`: The fully qualified class name (FQCN) of the service class.
+- `class`: The fully qualified class name of the service class.
 - `arguments`: An array of constructor arguments.
 Use "@" to reference other services.

 Once you've set up your `dependencies.yaml` file with the desired services and configurations, you can load and manage